 Office 365 for enterprises customers are required to assume specific responsibilities in the deployment process.
 Understanding these responsibilities at the start of the deployment is critical to achieving a successful deployment and migration.

 Key tasks for organizations that are deploying Office 365 and Exchange Online in a hybrid deployment configuration include:

 Your organization must assign a person to manage your Office 365 deployment project and lead your deployment team.

 - Develop a project plan

 Your deployment project plan is used to schedule and track Office 365 deployment workstream progress.
 The plan should include a migration schedule that shows when each user’s mailbox will be migrated to Office 365.
-A high-level planning template is available in Appendix B Deployment Planning Template for organizations to use for deployment project planning.
+A high-level planning template is available in Deployment planning checklist for Office 365 for organizations to use for deployment project planning.

 - Obtain hardware